au-ts/cogent/cogent/README.md

 what type instances are used by looking at the Cogent code.
 There is no easy cure.
 Cogent compiler may need to *understand* the `.ac` files in order to check this.
 If poly-function is called from `.ac` files, then it's very likely that the compiler will panic when doing monomorphisation.
-The workaround is to define a wrapper function in a cogent program which calls and instantiates the poly-function.
+The workaround is to define a wrapper function in a Cogent program which calls and instantiates the poly-function.

+* The `-entry-funcs` flag takes a file with a list of entry functions.
+These functions must be monomorphic at the moment.
+This is unnecessary technically --- if we had a better parser then we can easily allow poly-functions (instantiated, of course).
+This flag is only used in monomorphisation phase and is large indenpendent of code generation or glue code.
+Current workaround, as stated in the previous point, is to have wrapper functions in Cogent to instantiate entry poly-functions.
+[TODO, LOW-HANGING]

+* If any of the abstract Cogent functions is higher-order and the .ac file implements it, then there must be at least one function which can serve as the argument to that higher-order function, otherwise the generated C code will end up with undefined type (the type of the input function).